brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

 by default and each of those listeners is health checking on port `80` with an http request.
 If three http requests to the backend servers fails in a row then the server will be taken out of the pool until it recovers.
-Both listeners have a inactive connection timeout of 50000ms (50 seconds):
+Both listeners have an inactive connection timeout of 50000ms (50 seconds):

     $ brightbox-lbs show lba-c76a7